 Grasslands National Park

 Grasslands National Park is a haven for prairie bird enthusiasts.
-Both common and rare birds may be found here.
-Rock Wrens in the badlands, Golden Eagles in the buttes, Spotted Towhees in the riparian shrubs and Burrowing Owls on the prairie dog towns.
+Both common and rare species may be found here, and it is a flyway for many migratory birds that breed in the boreal forest and Arctic.

 - Date modified :